 VAGUS NERVES ANATOMYThe visceral organs of the abdominal and thoracic cavity receive their innervation from the motor and sensory fibers of the vagus nerves.

-The beginning of the motor fibers can be traced to the nucleus ambiguus as well as the dorsal mototr nucleus of the vagus, which can be found in the medulla oblongata.
+VAGUS NERVES STRUCTUREThe beginning of the motor fibers can be traced to the nucleus ambiguus as well as the dorsal mototr nucleus of the vagus, which can be found in the medulla oblongata.
 From here, it traverses its way through the jugular foramen.

 Muscles of the lungs, heart, larynx, pharynx, esophagus, respiratory tract, and abdominal viscera (except the lower portion of the intestines) all benefit from the vagus nerve.

 VAGUS NERVES DIAGRAM

 Image: Vagus Nerves

 The muscles which are innervated by the motor fibers of the vagus nerve yield proprioceptors that give way to sensory fibers.
 If one of the vagus nerves is damaged, there would likely be great difficulty swallowing, impairment of the ability to vocalize, or some visceral disturbances.
 Significant damage to both vagus nerves would result in death, as there are too many visceral organs that rely on this nerve for basic motor functions.